Counterparty Risk Intermediation

-After completing this reading you should be able to:
+After completing this reading, you should be able to:

-Credit risk is the probability that a borrower will not pay back a loan in accordance with the terms of the agreement.
+Credit risk is the probability that a borrower will not pay back a loan in accordance with the terms of agreement.
 It is the risk of loss caused by consumer default on credit products, including amortized loans, credit cards, revolving credits, and residential mortgages.
 Credit risk can arise in different ways.
 For example, it can emerge when:

 For retail banks, credit risk is simply unavoidable.
 Banks receive deposits from customers and then lend the money to individuals and firms.
 In this process, every borrower is associated with some level of credit risk.
 However, the incremental risk of any single risk exposure is small.
 A single obligor is not big enough to threaten the operations of the bank.